 Learn how to make a sourdough starter!
 Capture all-natural yeast from the air in seven days, spending only one minute each day adding flour and water.
 Perfect for making sourdough bread, pancakes, and more!

 My adventures in sourdough began a few years ago when my sister gave me a really awesome cookbook for Christmas.
 It’s filled with make-your-belly happy “home-style” food, but with an underlying healthy, organic-like theme.

 One of the recipes inside was for sourdough starter.

 I followed the recipe exactly, but my starter didn’t um, start.
 I blamed it on the climate.
-It’s a mild 68 degrees nearly year-round here in central California.
+It was a mild 68 degrees nearly year-round while living in central California.
 Not exactly “warm” and inviting to the yeast that floats around in the air.

 Yet, nagging the back of my mind I still wanted to try sourdough bread.
-It has probiotic properties similar to yogurt and kefir.
-Which can only be good for my health.
+It has probiotic properties similar to yogurt and kefir – which can only be good for the health of my family.

-If you’re looking for more of an adventure, try making your own from scratch.
-It’s just as rewarding as the starter kit, perhaps more so since you “captured” the yeast from the air.
+But if you’re looking for more of an adventure, try making your own from scratch.
+It’s just as rewarding as the starter kit, perhaps more so since you’ve “captured” the wild yeast from the air.
 I’m telling you, the “creating something from nothing” idea is pretty neat!

 Be sure to read the entire tutorial and tips through before starting your sourdough.